techlore/go-incognito/Scripts/Section 3/13_ File Deletion.md

 properly delete files, especially sensitive ones that you don’t want to be recoverable.

-You know what else can’t be recovered, the time it takes to sit through the following message...wait….

-[Promotional Spot]

 First, how come emptying the recycle or trash bin doesn’t work?
 I’m going to loosely quote this website, since they explain it perfectly: “On traditional spinning hard drives, Windows keeps track of where files are on the drive through